brucou/functional-rose-tree/README.md

 ## postOrderTraverseTree :: Lenses -> TraverseSpecs -> Tree -> A
 ### Description
-Traverse a tree pre=order depth-first, applying a reducer while traversing the tree, and returning the final accumulated reduction.
+Traverse a tree post=order depth-first, applying a reducer while traversing the tree, and returning the final accumulated reduction.

 ### Types